 8. Urban Oasis

 For city dwellers, a milk can planter can create a small oasis on a balcony.
 Fill it with succulents or cacti for a low-maintenance option.
 I love how this brings a bit of green into my urban setting.
+You can also explore these stylish fence planter box ideas to maximize your vertical space.

 9. Whimsical Wheels

 Attach wheels to the bottom of your milk can for easy mobility.
 This is perfect for following the sun or rearranging your patio layout.
 I find it so handy for moving my planters around throughout the year.
+You can find more inspiration for these projects in our creative milk carton craft ideas.

 10. Patio Privacy

 Line up several milk cans filled with tall plants to create a natural privacy screen on your patio.
 Use bamboo or ornamental grasses for an effective barrier.
 I’ve used this method to add both privacy and beauty to my outdoor space.
+For more inspiration, check out these stylish deck privacy ideas.

 11. Rustic Bird Feeder